 Area or Departmental Policies and Procedures: Area or departmental policies are those policies or procedures created by a school, department or administrative unit, and approved by the relevant Responsible Official, to carry out matters that do not rise to the level of a university policy (e.g., parking rules and regulations) or relate only to that particular school, department or administrative unit.
 Such policies, and any related procedures, are issued by the leadership of that particular school, department or administrative unit, and do not require presidential approval.
 An area or departmental policy must be consistent with all applicable university policies and procedures.
 Area policies that are more restrictive than a university policy on the same or similar subject should be discussed with the Responsible Official.
 Area policies that are less restrictive than a university policy on the same or similar subject are prohibited unless an exception has been approved pursuant to the procedure outlined in “Exceptions to University Policies.”

 University policies are reviewed by and approved by the President, after the policy management process described in this policy and final review by the Office of General Counsel.
-The President may decide to issue, revise or withdraw university policies on his or her own volition at any time.
+The President may decide to issue, revise or withdraw university policies on their own volition at any time.

 The principal responsibility for proposing new university policies, or proposing amendments or modifications to existing university policies, rests with the applicable Responsible Official who has responsibility for the substantive area.

 For example, university policies relating to research or academic matters reside with the Provost, who consults with the Faculty Senate as appropriate.
-University policies relating to budgetary, financial and accounting matters (including research accounting) primarily reside with the Vice President for Finance.
-University policies relating to facilities, housing and dining, human resources, police and other general areas of University administrative operations primarily reside with the Vice President for Administration.
+University policies relating to budgetary, financial and accounting matters (including research accounting) primarily reside with the Executive Vice President for Finance and Administration.
+University policies relating to facilities, housing and dining, human resources, police and other general areas of University administrative operations primarily reside with the Executive Vice President for Finance and Administration.

 University policies should be written in accordance with the policy template (see Appendix 1).
 Written procedures necessary to implement the policy and a plan to provide appropriate training should be completed prior to submission of the policy to the President.

 Should the Responsible Official wish to propose a new university policy or a substantive amendment to an existing university policy, the Responsible Official prepares a draft policy document that is discussed and reviewed by relevant and appropriate campus constituencies, especially those offices which would have significant involvement in implementing the policy or creating or modifying procedures to effectuate the policy or directly affected by the policy.
-Throughout the development of the draft policy, the Responsible Official should consult with the Office of General Counsel and the Director of Compliance so that issues or concerns may be identified and considered.
+Throughout the development of the draft policy, the Responsible Official should consult with the Office of General Counsel and the Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer so that issues or concerns may be identified and considered.